Can't find a condom with an elastic ring that fits me!

 Dear painfully pinched,

-A variety of condoms is available, with new ones being introduced all the time.
-Not all have the same circumference and some have more elastic "give" than others.
-In addition, some condom manufacturers offer specialized sizes and styles, such as "large" and "extra large," but this may or may not affect the rubber band elasticity.
+Oh no!
+That's quite the "condom-drum."
+Luckily, there are a variety of condoms available for you today, with new ones being introduced all the time!
+Also, not all condoms have the same circumference and some have more elastic "give" than others.
 As a result, it's a good idea to try on a variety, and see which brands and styles you like more than others.
-You might also be interested to know that several condom manufacturers actually market sized-to-fit condoms.
-These companies offer a variety of sizes (between 55-95 different ones!) where penis length and circumference measurements correspond with letters and numbers to create a custom size.
-Availability of these sized-to-fit condoms vary between countries.
+Furthermore, some condom manufacturers offer specialized sizes and styles, such as "large" and "extra large."
+However, this may or may not affect the rubber band elasticity.
+Additionally, it may interest you to know that several condom manufacturers actually market sized-to-fit condoms, offering a variety of sizes (between 55 to 95 different ones!) that correspond to different penis length and circumference measurements to create a custom size.

-So, unless you really have tried every available brand and type (not limiting yourself to the few kinds usually available at your local drugstore), you might do a little extra research.
-You can order condoms by mail, over the Internet, or by visiting a sexuality specialty store, such as Condomania.
-There you have the bonus of getting direct customer service to ensure better matches for you.
-You can also ask around, as silly, private, or embarrassing as it may seem, and see what brands have worked for other men with similar discomfort with the elastic ring of the condom.
-Once you have your new finds, test them out, on your own or with a partner.
-It's likely that you will find a condom that won't leave you feeling painfully pinched anymore.
+So, unless you really have tried every available brand and type of condom under the sun, and not just the few kinds usually available at your local drugstore, it may be beneficial do some extra research.
+You can get condoms in variety of ways, such as by ordering them by mail, over the Internet, or by visiting a sexuality specialty store.
+At a store, you'll have the bonus of getting direct customer service to ensure better matches for you.
+As silly, private, or embarrassing as it may seem, you can also ask around and see what brands have worked for others who've experienced similar discomfort with the elastic ring of the condom.
+With such a variety of condoms available, it's hopeful that you will find a condom that won't leave you feeling painfully pinched anymore.
+Once you have your new finds, give them a whirl and test them out, either on your own or with a partner, to get a sense of how it feels.

-Condoms with water-based lubricant on them are both easier to get on and more comfortable.
-Also, applying a dab of water-soluble lube to both the inside and outside of the condom (outside only once it's covering your erect penis) eases penetration, enhances comfort and pleasurable sensations, decreases friction, and reduces risk of condom breakage.
+You could also try to remedy your condom troubles by experimenting with lubricant, as condoms with water-based lube on them can be both easier to get on and more comfortable.
+In addition, applying a dab of water-soluble lube to both the inside and outside of the condom (outside only once it's covering your erect penis) eases penetration, enhances comfort and pleasurable sensations, decreases friction, and reduces risk of condom breakage.

-If after experimenting with A LOT of different varieties of condoms, you've truly exhausted every possible alternative and still can't find a comfortable condom, then perhaps you could ask your partner if s/he would be comfortable using female condoms.
-The female condom is effective against pregnancy and most STIs for vaginal sex.
-The female condom can also be used during anal penetration/intercourse with the removal of the inner ring, but it is not marketed for this use at this time.
+Finally, if you've truly exhausted every possible alternative and still can't find a comfortable condom, then perhaps you could ask your partner if they would be comfortable wearing the condom.
+If your partner has a vagina, internal (female) condoms could be an option.
+These types of condoms are effective against pregnancy and most STIs for vaginal sex.
+Additionally, internal condoms can also be used during anal sex.
+Remember to use plenty of lubrication, as the anus isn't self-lubricating.